-Once the briquettes have started to ash over dump them into one side of the grill.
+Once the charcoal has started to ash over, dump them into one side of the grill.

 I had the vents fully open until I got up to about 180°F and then closed the bottom vent about 3/4.

-You can also use a water pan to help keep the temperature stable.
+You can also use a water pan on the cool side of the grill to help keep the temperature stable.

 3. Cook the steak at low heat

-It’s also helpful to monitor temperature at the same location as the steak.
-The built in thermometer will read much higher because it’s closer to the charcoal.
+It’s helpful to monitor the temperature of your grill at the same location as the steak.
+The built-in thermometer will read much higher because it’s closer to the charcoal.

-I set up the grill temperature probe on my ThermoWorks Smoke on the cool side of the grill next to the steak.
+to do this, I use my ThermoWorks Smoke with the probe on the cool side of the grill next to the steak.

-You want to place a probe in the thickest part of the steak so you can monitor temperature.
+You can either place a probe in the thickest part of the steak or monitor it with an instant-read thermometer.

 If you had to close the vents during the low and slow part of the cook, open them up all the way now.

 Ignore the advice you often hear about not turning a steak more than once.
-Flipping multiple times gives you a move even sear and tastier crust.
+Flipping multiple times gives you a more even sear and tastier crust.

-If you are grilling a steak with lots of fat like a rib eye you’re going to get some flare ups.
-If that happens just flip the steak.
+If you are grilling a steak with lots of fat, like a ribeye you’re going to get some flare-ups.

 Don’t forget to hit the sides of the steak as this will help render the fat.

-Once both sides of the steak have developed a nice crust I start probing with my Thermapen Mk4 every 20 – 30 seconds until I hit my desired internal temp of 125°F for medium rare.
+Once both sides of the steak have developed a nice crust, you can start probing with your meat thermometer every 20 – 30 seconds until you hit your desired internal temp of 130°F for medium rare.

-You can take the steak off about 5°F before your target, as it will keep cooking while it rests.
+You can take the steak off about 5°F before your target.

-There’s no need to rest your steak, but I do let it sit for a few minutes while I finish preparing any sides.
+There’s no need to rest your steak again, but you can let it sit for a few minutes while you finish preparing any sides.

-- Place the steak on the cool side of the grill and close the lid.
-Cook until the internal temperature reaches 80°F.
+- Place steak on the cool side of the grill with the fattier or bone side pointed towards the charcoal.

-- For medium rare remove steak from the grill when it hits an internal temperature of 110 – 115°F. Set steaks aside while you prep the grill for searing.
+- For medium rare remove steak from the grill when it hits an internal temperature of 110 – 115°F. Place a pat of butter on steak and wrap loosly in foil.

-- Remove steak from the grill when it hits 130-135°F for medium rare.
-Leave to rest for a few minutes before slicing and serving.
+- Finish the steak with a quick sear, flipping every 30 seconds.
+Remove steak from the grill when it hits 130-135°F for medium rare.